Tabbouleh Salad

 Get My Favorite Recipe

 Tabouleh salad is a traditional staple on mezza plates throughout the Middle Eastern region.
-It is typically considered one of the most popular salads, alongside Fattoush salad and Salata Arabia.
-While tabbouleh originated in Lebanon, each country has adopted its version of this salad.
-Now you can find this salad served in most delis, cafes, and restaurants worldwide.
+It is typically considered one of the most popular salads, alongside Fattoush and Salata Arabia.
+While tabbouleh originated in Lebanon, each country has adopted its version.
+Now, this salad is served in most delis, cafes, and restaurants worldwide.

 • When making tabbouleh, you must use flat Italian parsley.
 It has a smoother texture and better flavor than curly parsley.
 You can find Italian parsley in any local grocery store.

-• Use your hands and individually pick the parsley leaves off their stems.
-Only use stems if they are soft and you have a good sharp knife; otherwise, you will end up with thick pieces of stems in your salad that is chewy and leave a bad taste in your mouth.
+• Pick the parsley leaves off their stems.
+Only use stems if they are soft and you have a good, sharp knife; otherwise, you will end up with thick pieces of stems in your salad that are chewy and leave a bad taste in your mouth.

-Tabouleh is a staple of Middle Eastern mezzo tables, which typically feature an array of small dishes for sharing.
-Adding a fresh and vibrant element to the table alongside other favorites like hummus, baba ghanoush, muoutabal, and kibbeh.
+Tabouleh is a staple of Middle Eastern mezze tables, which typically feature an array of small dishes for sharing.
+It adds a fresh and vibrant element to the table alongside other favorites like hummus, baba ghanoush, muoutabal, and kibbeh.

 Preparation